BlablaTara/SupportTool/README.md

-# GENERIC SUPPORT-TOOL w.
-COUCHBASE or MONGODB BACKEND
+# Generic Support Tool with Couchbase or MongoDB Backend

-> The purpose with this Support-tool is that its usable for different customers.
-Fork it - use it, on one custumer - fork it again, and use it for another customer.
+> The purpose of this support tool is to make it reusable for different customers.
+> Fork it, use it for one customer, then fork it again and use it for another.

-> It works wheither the customer use MongoDB or Couchbase in the backend.
+> It works whether the customer uses MongoDB or Couchbase as the backend.

-## RUN LOCAL:
+## Run Locally

 **BACKEND:**